English

 Grammar and Spelling

 Grammar and spelling are taught explicitly through writing lessons where children can identify how authors have used specific grammar in their writing.
 Grammar and punctuation is planned and taught using the 2014 national Curriculum year group expectations and children are expected to apply their knowledge in their writing.
+The Literacy Tree Scheme, which has been modified for school, ensures full coverage of grammar skills in each year group.

 Impact

-• Weekly spelling tests
+- Weekly spelling tests

-• Comprehension exercises.
+- Comprehension exercises.

 The impact on our children is that they have the knowledge and skills to be able to write successfully for a range of purposes and audiences.
-With the use of quality texts through Literacy Tree to support the learning sequence children are becoming more confident writers and have the ability to plan, draft and edit their own work.
+With the use of quality texts through Literacy Tree to support the learning sequence, children are becoming more confident writers and have the ability to plan, draft and edit their own work.
 The use of purple pen to indicated corrections and improvements gives the children a chance to up level their own work and become more independent writers.
 By the end of key stage 2, children have developed their writing ability, they enjoy sustained writing and can manipulate language, grammar and vocabulary to create great effect.
 As all aspects of English are used across the curriculum, writing standards have also improved across other subjects; this shows consolidation of skills, an ability to transfer knowledge and skills and a deeper understanding of how and when to use specific language and styles.